 The Brockworth Street Art Gallery may have the murals and edgy personality, but the Christchurch Art Gallery is home to the most significant collection of art in the city.
 As a replacement for the city’s Robert McDougall Art Gallery, the new and improved space opened in 2003.
 After the events of the Canterbury Earthquakes, the Christchurch Art Gallery was transformed into a base for civic defense.
 Damage the to building also caused it to remain closed for four years until 2015.

 Now, with substantial refurbishments, the gallery is better than ever, housing a combination of national and renowned international exhibitions throughout the year.
 Discover some of the best local artists and national favorites alongside works that have traveled the length of the globe.

-Enjoy a Lord of the Rings tour
+Get Your Lord of the Rings On

 Beyond the stunning landscapes and Maori culture, a major drawcard for New Zealand is the fame that’s risen out of the iconic Lord of the Rings films.
 Travelers have the chance to explore Middle Earth all over New Zealand.
 Mount Doom is on the North Island in the Tongariro National Park.
 The Hobbiton Woods are right outside of Wellington, and Queenstown was home to several film sites from the Ford of Bruinen to Lothlorien.